astrellon/galaxy-map/README.md

 - 3D meshes for the wireframe scan lines of each object that can be clicked on.
 - Raymarched SDFs for the final visual of each object.

+The `sourceAssets` folder contains the Blender and Aseprite files that are used to create wireframe and textures.

 ## References
 - SDF 3D functions by [Inigo Quilez](https://iquilezles.org/articles/distfunctions/)
 - Additional SDF 3D functions by [Michael Fogleman](https://github.com/fogleman/sdf/blob/d58a6fc63b75fc1cf1ebb71e0b42bf552319c8f1/sdf/d3.py#L314)